flrntdfr/WORKINPROGRESS.dufour.xyz/_chantiers/2024/TruthLLM.md

 labels: [LLM, web]
 tech: [GPT2]
 description: |
-    ThruthLLM is a rather small "Large" Language Model that will answer any question — regardless of their complexity — in less than 1000 tokens.
+    ThruthLLM is a "Large" Language Model that will answer every question within a limit of 1000 tokens.
 ---

 <script type="module">